Vulmar

 Saint Vulmar (or Ulmar, Vilmer, Vulmaire, Vulmar of Samer, Vulmarus, Wulmar; died 689) was a French priest, hermit and then abbot who was later venerated as a saint.

 He turned to religion after his wife was taken from him and given to the man to whom she had previously been betrothed.

 Life

 Vulmar was born near Boulogne in Picardy, France.

 He married, but was separated from his wife.

-He became a lay brother at the Benedictine abbey in Hautmont in Hainault.
+He became a lay brother at the Benedictine Hautmont Abbey, formerly in Hainaut.

 Later he became a priest and was the founding abbot of Samer monastery near Boulogne.

 It is said that Vulmar hid in a hollow oak at Caëstre for three days to avoid unwelcome honors.

 He is depicted as a hermit living in a hollow tree who receives bread from a peasant.

 His feast day is 20 July.